The camera and us – the human being in photography 1839-2021

 Podcast: Social documentary photography and community photography

 Learn about two of the photographic genres that you can experience in The camera and us.
-In the podcast, the exhibition's curator Mette Kia Krabba Meyer talks to journalist and historian Monica C. Madsen.
+In the podcast, the exhibition's curator Mette Kia Krabbe Meyer talks to journalist and historian Monica C. Madsen.

 An abundance of photographers